Ilia Malinin: 2023–24 season: World champion and Grand Prix Final gold

 Malinin defended his title at 2024 U.S. Nationals, placing first in both the short and long program.
 The skater revealed he had been "struggling" with his new boots over the past few weeks in training.
 "The main problem was just the boots,” he explained after the free skate.
 “I mean, not even just today, this whole week.
 It was just my main concern and just going into this competition, I wasn’t really sure how I was going to perform."

 At the 2024 World Championships in Montreal, Canada, Malinin's score of 105.97 put him in third place following the short program.
 In the free program, Malinin successfully performed six quadruple jumps, including two in combination, plus a triple Lutz-triple Axel sequence.
 He won the free program with a world record score of 227.79, earning the World title with a total score of 333.76.
-“I’m in shock right now,” said Malinin.
-“It means so much to me.
+Malinin said: "I'm in shock right now.
+It means so much to me.
 I am so glad to be here and be here on top right now."